 A total of \$500,000 of project funds have been set aside for homebuyer down payment assistance.
-The Grand Forks Community Land Trust will receive the set-aside to fund homebuyer activities.
+The assistance is available to active non-profit ND community land trust organizations to fund homebuyer activities.
 Maximum purchase price will be limited to the lower of 1.
 The current HOME Homeownership Value Limit as published by HUD; or 2.
-The as-is market va lue as determined by an appraisal from a certified appraiser.
+The as-is market value as determined by an appraisal from a certified appraiser.